 Patients who do not exhibit symptoms, but would like a COVID-19 test, should visit a community testing site.
 At all Baptist Health facilities, pre-procedure patients and those requiring hospitalization are tested for COVID-19.

-For the most up-to-date information visit the Baptit Health COVID-19 resource page.
+For the most up-to-date information visit the Baptist Health COVID-19 Resources page.
 Here are answers to some commonly asked questions regarding COVID-19 testing:

 Can I get tested for COVID-19 at Baptist Health?

 - Baptist Health Urgent Care centers, Urgent Care Express clinics and Emergency Rooms are testing ONLY those patients who are actively experiencing symptoms of the virus.

 - Outside prescriptions for testing are not accepted.